Menopause FAQ: A good menopause starts with being well informed. Here we present answers to some of the most common questions we get asked.

 Preparations may contain lactose, soy or gelatin.
 Check with your doctor or pharmacist if you have allergies, intolerances or are vegan.

-At One Woman Health we specialise in the use of body-identical HRT.
+At One Woman Health we follow the latest evidence and specialise in the use of body-identical and body similar HRT.
 Body identical HRT is recognised and recommended by the leading professional and regulatory bodies in the UK including the British Menopause Society and National Institute for Health and Clinical Excellence.
 Body identical HRT consists of preparations of hormones that match those in the female body, namely oestrogen (estradiol), progesterone and testosterone.
 These are produced under the strict safety conditions applied to other prescription medicines.
 Furthermore, they have been subjected to rigorous clinical trials and have met the safety and efficacy requirements of the MHRA, the national regulatory body for medicines in the UK.
 Bio-identical HRT on the other hand, is made in ‘specialist’ compounding pharmacies and the National Institute for Health and Clinical Excellence has stated ‘the efficacy and safety of unregulated compounded bioidentical hormones are unknown’.
 You can read more about this here.

 The benefits of HRT can be summarised under three headings: